-Tax rate Details from 1 July 2023 Nil up to your cap The limit on after-tax contributions if your total super balance is less than \$1.9 million at 30 June 2023 is: \$110,000 per financial year or \$330,000 over a 3-year period using the bring-forward rule if you are under age 75 (for one day during the financial yea you trigger this rule) and eligible.
-Where your total super balance as at 30 June 2023 is \$1.9 million or more, you are unable to make non-concessional contributions to your super.
+Tax rate Details from 1 July 2024 Nil up to your cap The limit on after-tax contributions if your total super balance is less than \$1.9 million at 30 June 2024 is: \$120,000 per financial year or up to \$360,000 over a 3-year period using the bring-forward rule if you are under age 75 (at any time within the financial year) and eligible.
+Where your total super balance as at 30 June 2024 is \$1.9 million or more, you are unable to make non-concessional contributions to your super.
 An after-tax contribution received will be treated as an excess contribution.
-Excess contributions (above your cap) If you exceed the limit you can choose: • to withdraw from super or If withdrawn from super: leave it in your super account. no additional tax on the contribution and 85% of the associated earnings will also be withdrawn and taxed at your personal rate of tax less a 15% tax offset.
+Excess contributions (above your cap) If you exceed the limit you can choose: If withdrawn from super: to withdraw from super orleave it in your super account. no additional tax on the contribution and 85% of the associated earnings will also be withdrawn and taxed at your personal rate of tax less a 15% tax offset.
 If left in super: taxed at 47% (including Medicare levy).